Southampton Island

-Southampton Island (Inuktitut: Shugliaq) is a large island at the entrance to Hudson Bay at Foxe Basin.
+Southampton Island (Note: Inuktitut: Salliq, or Shugliaq) is a large island at the entrance to Hudson Bay at Foxe Basin.
 One of the larger members of the Arctic Archipelago, Southampton Island is part of the Kivalliq Region in Nunavut, Canada.
-The area of the island is stated as 41,214 km2 by Statistics Canada.
-It is the 34th largest island in the world and Canada's ninth largest island.
-The only settlement on Southampton Island is Coral Harbour (population 1,035, 2021 Canadian census), called Salliq in Inuktitut.
+The area of the island was listed as 41,214 km2 by Statistics Canada but is now recognised as being 43,069.35 km2 by the United States Geological Survey, Esri, and the United Nations Environment Programme – World Conservation Monitoring Centre.
+It is the 32nd largest island in the world and Canada's seventh largest island.
+The only settlement on Southampton Island is Coral Harbour (population 1,035 in the 2021 Canadian census), called Salliq in Inuktitut.

-Southampton Island is one of the few Canadian areas, and the only area in Nunavut, that does not use daylight saving time.
+Southampton Island is the only area in Nunavut that does not use daylight saving time.